code-with-amitk/Code-examples/System-Design/Scalable/Dropbox_or_GoogleDrive/README.md

-- **DropBox/Google Drive/Cloud File Storage?**
+- **Distributed DropBox/Google Drive/Cloud File Storage?**
   - This is file hosting service.
-Securely storing data on remote servers.
+Securely storing data on Distributed remote servers.
 Read:Write ratio is same.
-  - If files are stored/transffered in smaller chunks(eg: 4MB) it will save lot of BW and space.
-  - *Advantages?*
-    - Data is available anytime,anywhere on any device(mobile,linux,windows etc).
-    - Reliable(multiple copies are stored) data will not be lost.

 ## [To Cover](/System-Design/Scalable)

 ## 1. Requirements
 - **Functional:**
-  - *1.* Upload files/photos from any device ie create/write and auto-saving of document.
-  - *2.* Other users can download the files/photos from any device.
+  - *1.* File upload/download/edit supported simultaneously by multiple users
-  - *3.* Offline editing.
-User should be able to upload/edit while he's offline, information should go on drive as he comes online.
+  - *2.* Offline editing.
+User is offline, he edits the file, Once User comes online information should go on drive.
-  - *4.* Share files with others.
-  - *5. Synchronization* Automatic synchronization between devices, i.e., after updating a file on one device, it should get synchronized on all devices.
+  - *3.* After updating a file on one device, it should get synchronized on all devices.
-- **Non-functional:** S<sup>3</sup> L<sup>3</sup> C<sup>2</sup> A<sup>3</sup> R<sup>2</sup> F
+- **Non-functional:**
+  - Highly available
+  - Eventual consistent
+- **Extended:**
-- **Extended:** Snaphot of data: System should support snapshotting of the data, so that users can go back to any version of the files.
+  - Snaphot of data: System should support snapshotting of the data, so that users can go back to any version of the files.

 ## 2. BOE